Afoxcute/bimboh/js-scraper/ADVANCED_PATTERN_RECOGNITION_GUIDE.md

 ---

-**The Advanced Pattern Recognition System transforms the Iris platform into an intelligent pattern detection and analysis system that can identify complex market patterns, generate insights, and make predictions automatically.** 🚀
+**The Advanced Pattern Recognition System transforms the Bimboh platform into an intelligent pattern detection and analysis system that can identify complex market patterns, generate insights, and make predictions automatically.** 🚀